JeewHiddala/JeewHiddala/README.md

 <!-- Here are some ideas to get you started: -->

 - 👋 Hi !
-I’m Jeewantha Hiddalarachchi.
+I’m Jeewantha Hidallaarachchi.
 <!-- - 🔭 I’m currently working on Kodez
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...